Rural Homes

 “Old House Handbook” by Roger Hunt and Marianne Suhr, published by SPAB through Frances Lincoln, is the authoritative guide covering breathability and damp.

-“Survey and Repair of Traditional Buildings: A Sustainable Approach” by Richard Oxley, published by Donhead, explores controversial treatment issues with extensive case studies.
+“Survey and Repair of Traditional Buildings: A Sustainable Approach” by Richard Oxley, published by Donhead, examines controversial treatment issues with extensive case studies.

-The RICS/Historic England/PCA “Investigation of moisture and its effects on traditional buildings” joint position statement is available as a free download establishing best-practice framework.
+The RICS/Historic England/PCA “Investigation of moisture and its effects on traditional buildings” joint position statement is available as a free download and sets out the best-practice framework.

 Lime Suppliers and Training